ollybritton/notes-school/README.md

 ## Layout
 See the entry [`A-Level Note Taking System`](notes/school/a-level/general/transition/note-taking/entry.md).

+For an example of a decent entry, see [`Computing - Logic Gates`](notes/school/a-level/computing/topics/logic-gates/entry.md).

 ## Why are there so many question marks??
 These are flashcards.
 There's a program within [`go-albatross`](https://github.com/albatross-org/go-albatross) called `ankify` which takes notes written in this format and outputs a TSV file which can be imported into [Anki](https://apps.ankiweb.net/).